 Fraserview / South Vancouver Leasehold Land

-The leasehold land in Fraserview and South Vancouver on the Eastside is all owned by the City of Vancouver, and started with 100 year pre-paid leases.
+The leasehold properties in Fraserview and South Vancouver on the Eastside is all owned by the City of Vancouver, and started with 100 year pre-paid leases.

 The lease term is typically 100 years that started in the 1980’s (so in that Neighbourhood many leases end in the 2080’s).
 A pre-paid lease means the Developer paid the lease payments ahead of time so owners wouldn’t have to worry about the extra monthly cost, though likely included this feature in the value of the properties.
 Leases that are not pre-paid (often on First Nations Land) means homeowners have a monthly lease payment in addition to strata fees, taxes, etc. Depending on what the lease agreement says, the owner on non pre-paid leasehold land can raise lease payments at different intervals.